-The cost of raw materials represents approximately half of the cost of products sold in 2015, 2014 and 2013.
+The cost of raw materials represents approximately 40% of the cost of products sold in 2016 and approximately half of the cost of products sold in 2015 and 2014.
 Raw material costs can be impacted by significant price changes.
 Raw material prices vary based on numerous factors, including quality, and are subject to frequent market fluctuations.
 Future raw material prices cannot be predicted with any degree of certainty.
 We do not maintain any fixed-price long-term agreements with any of our raw material suppliers.